 - Cook at extremely low heat when the fat starts to melt it will separate itself from the cracklings or grieben.
 In order to get that snow-white fat, what you don't want to happen is that the fat starts overheating and to brown, so keep it LOW and SLOW It takes little patients because of the low heat nothing happens in the beginning however suddenly you will see a little fat on the bottom of your pot, keep stirring as you render the fat and you are on your way.

 - Once the grieben starts to settle on the bottom of the pot, it's done Laddle the melted fat into a strainer to separate the melted fat from the grieben.
 The grieben should be not crispy, they should be ground-like and soft.
 Add diced onions to a pan and sauté with 1 tablespoon of lard over medium heat until they are nicely browned.1 medium onion

 Fill the Mason jars

-- Mix the reserved grieben with browned onions add the mixture to mason jars.
-It is easier to fill the mason jars with the grieben first and then top with them with the melted lard.
+- Mix the reserved grieben with browned onions and add the mixture to mason jars.
+It is easier to fill the mason jars with the grieben first and then top them with the melted lard.
 Let jars cool on the counter, close with lid, and place in refrigerator

 Nutrition information is calculated using an ingredient database and should be considered an estimate